joeattardi/picmo/README.md

     * `symbols`
     * `flags`

+* `emojiSize`: (string, default: `1.8em`): The size to use for the emoji icons.

+* `emojisPerRow`: (number, default: `8`): The number of emojis to display per row.
+If this is set to a number smaller than 6, some category buttons may be cut off, so it is advisable to set `showCategoryButtons` to `false`.

 * `emojiVersion`: (string, default: `'12.1'`) The Emoji version to use.
 This determines which emojis are available.
 Supported versions are:
   * `1.0`
   * `2.0`